gmestre98/ZerUns/README.md

 # ZerUns
-My Algorithm and Data Structure project for my MEEC course, which i developed with my collegue
+My Algorithm and Data Structure project for my MEEC course, which i developed with my colleague